© Crown copyright 2020

-For most people, coronavirus (COVID-19) will be a mild illness.
+For most people, COVID-19 will be a mild illness.
 However, if you have any of the symptoms above you must stay at home and arrange to have a test to see if you have COVID-19 – go to testing to arrange.

 Reduce the spread of infection in your home by washing your hands regularly for 20 seconds using soap and water, or use hand sanitiser, and cover coughs and sneezes.

-If you develop new coronavirus (COVID-19) symptoms at any point after ending your first period of isolation (self or household) then you must follow the same guidance on self-isolation again.
-The section below (After ending self-isolation and/or household-isolation) has further information.
+If you develop COVID-19 symptoms again at any point after ending your first period of isolation (self or household) then you must follow the guidance on self-isolation again.
+The section below has further information.

 Who is this guidance for?